paulbadcock/puppet-splunkuf/README.md

 know what the ground rules for contributing are.

 ## Release Notes/Contributors/Etc
+### v0.4.2
+* Contributions from [Natale Vinto](https://github.com/blues-man) for service_user parameter for non root installs
+* Disabled some older Travis tests due to json gem breaking on 1.9 ruby

 ### v0.4.1
 * Contributions from [LightAxe](https://github.com/LightAxe) to fix module usage on other RHEL based OS types.